 Formally, the prerequisites are: minimum grade of 2.0 in ECON 300; either ECON 311/STAT 311, STAT 341, MATH 390/STAT 390, or Q SCI 381.
-ECON 482 (Econometric Theory) and ECON 422 (Investment, Capital, and Finance) are not prerequisites but provide very useful background material for this course.
+ECON 482 (Econometric Theory)/ECON 382 (Introduction to Econometrics) and ECON 422 (Investment, Capital, and Finance) are not prerequisites but provide very useful background material for this course.
 Ideally, students should have a year of calculus (through partial differentiation and constrained optimization using Lagrange multipliers), some familiarity with matrix algebra, a course in probability and statistics using calculus, intermediate microeconomics, and an interest in financial economics.